GKD Creates a Provocative Stainless-Steel Sunscreen that Envelopes and Protects a Glass-clad Research Library

 The glass-clad research library is the main focal point of the facility.
-Easily visible from the highway, thirty provocative GKD stainless steel sunscreens protect the library’s collection and provide physical expression of the Liberty Fund mission.
+Easily visible from the highway, 30 provocative GKD stainless steel sunscreens protect the library’s collection and provide physical expression of the Liberty Fund mission.
 Each screen represents a century of human history and is etched with names and events important to liberty in each century.
 The legibility of each screen changes with the sun throughout the day and the seasons.
 And as the sun sets at the end of each day, and the interior lighting takes prominence, the library’s vast collection becomes visible to the outside world.

 Worth the Wait

-Architectural Firm Roland Design was originally contacted by the Liberty Fund to renovate its previous library.
+Architectural Firm Rowland Design was originally contacted by the Liberty Fund to renovate its previous library.
 Located in a shared commercial office building, the space was a source of pride for the organization.
 As a research entity, the library held a set of valuable first-edition books and additional materials used by scholarly fellows at the Fund.

 A Façade with Purpose

-By working with GKD’s expert team of in-house designers, fabricators and installers, Roland Design and the Liberty Fund were able to brainstorm and design 30 stainless steel metal fabric panels.
+By working with GKD’s expert team of in-house designers, fabricators and installers, Rowland Design and the Liberty Fund were able to brainstorm and design 30 stainless steel metal fabric panels.
 They came up with the idea of building a giant timeline that tracked the concept of liberty over thousands of years.

-“With a name like Liberty Fund, people think the organization is an insurance agency,” said Roland.
+“With a name like Liberty Fund, people think the organization is an insurance agency,” said Rowland.
 “Our clients wanted to become better known for what they do, and the façade shows this off.
 The board of the Fund was intrigued with the idea of taking the timeline and giving it a second life.”

 The installation was also necessary to protect the precious books from the setting sun to the west and add visual intrigue to passersby on the highway.
-“We wanted to reverse this and make it visible on the exterior of the building,” said Roland.
+“We wanted to reverse this and make it visible on the exterior of the building,” said Rowland.